slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 If the App wants additional data from Asana or wants to make changes within Asana, they should have the user complete an OAuth flow against Asana (see https://developers.asana.com/docs/oauth).

+Keep in mind, this authorization provides the App Server with a single user's auth token.
+Multiple users of Asana will hit the UI Hooks and send requests to the App Server, but the server will likely only have the token for 1 user.
+It might be a good idea to suggest users authenticate with a bot account.

 <hr>

 ## Message Integrity - Workflow